PinoTsao/Memo/ftrace.md

 	/* [FNST] Involves complicated page count calculation, the intention is,
 	 * as its comments said: to fill as much record as possible in one continuous
-	 * memory allocation, waste as little as memory as possible.
+	 * memory allocation, waste as little memory as possible.
 	 */
 	start_pg = ftrace_allocate_pages(count);
 	if (!start_pg)